5 best practices for workload planning

 Establishing a workload plan implies a certain uniformity within the company.

-It's vital to find the right balance between methods that teams are comfortable with, and methods that remain standard throughout the company.
+It is therefore essential to find the right balance between methods that teams are comfortable with, which remain standard for the entire company.

-Over time, you'll identify repetitive patterns in the allocation of your resources.
+As you go along, you'll identify repetitive patterns for allocating your resources.

 The more information you have, the more you can automate and save time.
-In this way, your projects - and in particular the costing part, thanks to templates - will help you improve your productivity.
+Thus, your projects – and in particular the costing part thanks to templates – will help you improve your productivity.

-This means analyzing how your teams work, structuring the company and being clear about the company's strategic objectives
+This involves having analyzed the functioning of your teams, having structured the company and being clear about the company's strategic objectives.

-This requires a good knowledge of the company.
-Resource planning tools such as Stafiz can facilitate this introspection.
-The workload plan will not only improve team satisfaction, but also save time, generating productivity and profitability gains.
+This implies a good knowledge of the company.
+Resource planning tools like Stafiz can facilitate this introspection.
+The workload plan will then improve team satisfaction but also save time, thus generating a gain in productivity and profitability.